fido-web-pay/fido-web-pay.github.io/README.md

 payment system_, including the eurozone's SEPA Inst.

-FWP implements the W3C PaymentRequest API _in the browser itself_, making the system appear as a wallet for users, and that without any need for installing "Apps".
+FWP implements the W3C PaymentRequest API _in the browser itself_, making the system appear as a "Wallet" for users, and that without any need for installing "Apps".

 ### Current Specification